-2 And he was casting out a devil, and it was dumb.
-And it came to pass, when the devil was gone out, the dumb spoke; and the multitudes marveled.
-But some of them said. out devils through He casts Beelzebub the chief of the devils.
+2 And it came to pass, when the devil was gone out, the dumb spoke; and the multitudes marveled.
+But some of them said, He casts out devils through Beelzebub the chief of the devils.
 And others, tempting him, sought of him a sign from heaven.
-But he, knowing their thoughts, said unto Every kingdom divided them, against itself is brought desolation; and a house divided against a house falls.
+But he, knowing their thoughts, said unto them, Every kingdom divided against itself is brought to desolation; and a house divided against a house falls.
 And if Satan also be divided against himself, how shall his kingdom be established?
 Because you say that I cast out devils in Beelzebub.
 And if I in Beelzebub cast out devils, in whom do your sons cast them out?
 Therefore shall they be your judges.
 But if I with the finger of God cast out devils, no doubt the kingdom of God is come upon you.
 When a strong man fully armed keeps his palace, his goods are in peace.
-But when the stronger than he shall come upon him, and overcome him, he takes from him all his whole armor wherein he trusted. divides his spoils.
+But when the stronger than he shall come upon him, and overcome him, he takes from him all his whole armor wherein he trusted, and divides his spoils.
 He that is not with me is against me: and he that gathers not with me scatters.
 When the unclean spirit is gone out from the man, he goes through waterless places, seeking rest; and finding none, he said, I will return into my house whence I came out.
 And when he comes, he finds it swept and garnished.
-Then goes he, and takes to him seven other spirits more wicked than himself; and they enter in, and dwell there: and the last state of that man is worse than the first.
+Then goes he, and takes to him seven other spirits more wicked than himself; and they enter in, and dwell there: and the last state of that man is worse than the first.]